 One of the top reasons people leave your site without making the purchase is because people find prices to be too high.
 Or your visitors are deal-savvy.
 So when they are offered discounts, they definitely buy or come back!

-Some evergreen marketing strategies like Buy One Get One, Black Friday /Christmas sales, offers run during special occasions never go outdated.
+Some evergreen marketing strategies like Buy One Get One, Black Friday/Christmas sales and offers run during special occasions never go outdated.
 Many WooCommerce store owners record their highest sales which is almost 2x, 3x times than the usual times when they run such offers.

-With StoreApps Smart Offers, generate tempting BOGO discounts, upsells, cross-sells, order bumps is a cakewalk.
+With StoreApps Smart Offers plugin, generating tempting BOGO discounts, upsells, cross-sells, order bumps is a cakewalk.
 You can also set up one-click upsells, one-click checkout with Smart Offer plugin.

 Add some rules to target your offers to the right people on the right page.
 That’s all it takes to make an offer live & get the sales flowing.

 Using WooCommerce checkout field editors, saved addresses to speed up checkout

 Once on the checkout page, you can’t afford to lose more customers.
 And this is where most store owners make a mistake.

 You must try to optimize your checkout page by eliminating all unnecessary details as much as possible.
 Or provide some elements that can help checkout them quicker.

 - Option to choose from multiple saved addresses.
 This will take their typing work off.

 - Express checkout for virtual and downloadable products.
 No shipping details required here.